-Make your new color work for you and not against you by picking colors in the same hue family as the pictures, furniture and accent pieces already in the room.
-Remember the cabinets, flooring, tile or brick colors too.
-This way the new color won’t clash with your existing furnishings.
-As you move forward to picking your colors, you will want to be clear whether you have cool or warm hues in the existing furnishings.
+Pick colors in the same hue family as the pictures, art, furniture and accent pieces already in the room.
+Keep in mind, the cabinet color, flooring, tile and brick colors too, so the new color won’t clash with your existing furnishings.
+As you move forward in picking your colors, you will want to be clear whether you have cool or warm hues in the existing furnishings.

 What are cool and warm hues?

-Colors with blue or red undertones will appear cool.
+- Colors with blue or red undertones will appear cooler.

 Don’t be afraid to grab quite a few, then tape it to the walls you want to paint.
 Look at your swatch at different times of the day.
 The lighting changes throughout the day.
 You might want to hold the swatch up next to curtains or the furniture to make sure the shade you have chosen blends well with the entire room and the furnishings.